Norwegian Fashion Designer Ingrid Pettersson

 Five years ago.
 I have always been interested in drawing and making things, but my interest in fashion design developed quickly after high school.

 What’s it like being in the Fashion industry?

 I don’t have very much experience.
-I am new in the game, and still have two jobs on the side of my designing to earn a living.
+I am new in the game, and still, have two jobs on the side of my designing to earn a living.
 But so far it’s been exciting and a bit intense.

 How is the fashion industry in Oslo?

 Oslo has never been a vibrant fashion city, but the recent years it has developed a great deal.
 I think we are in an interesting face.
 A lot of great brands and designers are popping up around.
 And I feel as if we are breaking out of the Whole wool-thing and taking a step into a more intriguing and fresh new fashion scene.
-It’s really exiting to witness and to be a part of.
+It’s really exciting to witness and to be a part of.